- A 269km broad gauge rail built by PRCL to connect to

 - North Gujarat

-Feeder connectivity is provided by three independent operators - the Shipping Corporation of India, Jindal Waterways and Shreyas Shipping.
-Port Pipavav has six rail sidings of about 900m each, with dedicated rail sidings for bulk, break bulk and container cargo.
+Feeder connectivity is provided by - the Shipping Corporation of India’s SMILE Service.
 The port is well-connected to Cochin, Tuticorin, Goa, Mangalore, Kandla and Mundra, and is focused on bringing in volumes from all cargo generating areas on the West Coast.
 For West Indian ports, the back haul for coastal cargo is the head haul for international cargo.